fzinfz/ssmanager-nopanel/README.md

 Note: Only Python 3.6 tested.
 Other 3.x versions may work.
 2.x not supported.

-# Docker Demo with logging traffic to influxdb & displaying in grafana
+# Docker Demo
+Log traffic to influxdb & display in grafana

 ## Install docker
     curl -fsSL get.docker.com | bash